Rioter (Employee) Relations Associate

 In Talent, we do not act as a compliance function and we don’t make decisions from an ivory tower.
 Instead, we focus our energy on business needs, carefully listening to the problem spaces, and working with Rioters to get to an optimal outcome.
 We view ourselves as trusted consultants and advisors, with a specific expertise in all things “HR”.
 Working in Talent at Riot enables you to redefine what a human resources practice is.
 We reimagine events, onboarding, perks, and communications so they deeply resonate with our workforce.

-As a Rioter Relations Specialist on the Talent team, you will own all things Rioter relations (this is often titled “employee” relations in other companies).
+As a Rioter Relations Associate on the Talent team, you will own all things Rioter relations (this is often titled “employee” relations in other companies).
 You are the go-to authority for advising and handling Rioter relations matters to ensure the best possible experience for every Rioter.
 You’ll investigate complicated issues and navigate them efficiently to ensure that everyone involved is protected and on the right side of the law.
 Your stellar interpersonal and communication skills will come in handy as you handle confidential info with sensitivity and tact.
 You will mentor, grow, and provide guidance to Rioters globally.

 - Conduct Talent-related investigations to include: gathering and analyzing facts, applying relevant laws and policies and practices, to reach conclusions and recommended actions, partnering with internal employment attorneys.